Nexmo/nexmo-developer/_documentation/en/getting-started/overview.md

 ## Authentication

 When using the Vonage APIs your requests need to be [authenticated](/concepts/authentication).
 Typically this is done using [Basic Authentication](/concepts/authentication#basic-authentication) or [JWTs](/concepts/authentication#jwts).
-You can generate a suitable JWT using our command-line tool, or our [online tool](/jwt).
+You can generate a suitable JWT using the Nexmo CLI, or our [online tool](/jwt).

 ## Experimenting with our APIs